CragglesG/ScriptMaker/README.md

 # ScriptMaker

-ScriptMaker is a programming language generation tool based on [WebScript](https://github.com/CragglesG/WebScript)
+ScriptMaker is a programming language generation tool based on [WebScript](https://github.com/CragglesG/WebScript).
+It allows you to create your own programming language with ease, so you can comfortably code using a syntax that you know and love, without spending hours making a language yourself.

 _Hack Club Arcade Reviewers, see [here](#arcade-reviewers)_